wagtail/wagtail-live/README.md

 Wagtail-live provides a [publisher based on PieSocket](https://wagtail.github.io/wagtail-live/getting_started/publishers/setup_piesocket/).

-PieSocket offers to all our users a free-plus plan.
-See the link above for more details.
+PieSocket offers a 'free-plus' plan to all our users.
+See the link above for details.